 Cyprus black flake salt is a unique salt with activated charcoal added to create a gentle flavor and an impressive look.
 The salt has pyramid-shaped flakes with a crunchy texture and a soft, salty flavor.

-The salt is often used as a finishing salt for many recipes.
+People often use it as a finishing salt for many recipes.
 Cyprus black flake salt has antioxidant properties with low sodium levels.
-This salt is also a healthy choice that benefits your heartburn and bloating.
+This salt is also a healthy choice in case you suffer from heartburn and bloating.

 9. Black Hawaiian Salt